Cubic Dirac operator for $U_q(\mathfrak{sl}_2)$: Introduction

 Independently, Kostant~\cite{Kostant1999cubic} introduced more general cubic elements associated to the relative case of a~quadratic subalgebra of a given reductive Lie algebra.
 He used cubic Dirac operators to prove an algebraic version of the Borel--\/Weil construction~\cite{KostantBBW1999}, which did not require the existence of an~invariant complex structure on the corresponding homogeneous space.
 In~\cite{GrossKostantRamondStrenber1998}, cubic Dirac operators led to the discovery of multiplets of representations and a~generalisation of the Weyl character formula.

 The $q$-deformed Dirac operator is one of the basic notions of Connes' approach to noncommutative differential geometry~\cite{Connes}.
-In such geometrical context these Dirac operators were presented for the case of the quantum sphere in~\cite{OhtaHisao1994} and the quantum $SU(2)$ group in~\cite{BibkovKulish1997}; for the recent developments see~\cite{MTSUK} and the references therein.
-The systematic study of their algebraic counterparts for Drinfeld--\/Jimbo quantum groups was initiated in~\cite{PandzicSomberg2017}.
+In such geometrical context these Dirac operators were presented for the case of the quantum sphere in~\cite{OhtaHisao1994} and the quantum $SU(2)$ group in~\cite{BibkovKulish1997}; for the recent developments see~\cite{MTSUK,DD} and the references therein.
+The systematic study of the algebraic counterparts of the above Dirac operators for Drinfeld--\/Jimbo quantum groups was initiated in~\cite{PandzicSomberg2017}.
 The recent results of~\cite{Branimir2021} show that the $q$-deformed cubic Dirac operators and the $q$-deformed noncommutative Weil algebras will play an important role in noncommutative Riemmannian geometry.
 The $q$-deformed analogues of the Clifford algebra were previously, in particular, studied in~\cite{Durdevich2001} in the setup of braided monoidal categories, and in~\cite{MTSUK} and~\cite{Matassa2019} in the context of quantum homogeneous spaces.

-In this paper we define a~$q$-deformed Clifford algebra~$\Cl_q(\fsl_2)$ of~$\fsl_2$ which allows us to construct the $q$-deformed noncommutative Weil algebra~$\cW_q(\fsl_2)$ of~$\fsl_2$ as a braided tensor product of algebras~$U_q(\fsl_2)$ and~$\Cl_q(\fsl_2)$.
+We note that the existing literature on Dirac operators in the quantum setting is primarily concerned with studying concrete realisations of these operators in (noncommutative) geometric models.
+Our approach is to consider universal Dirac operators (or elements) which can be applied to any particular model, geometric or algebraic.
+For example, we define and compute the Dirac cohomology of finite-dimensional and Verma modules of~$U_q(\fsl_2)$, which are of algebraic nature.
+To define our (universal) Dirac operator, we first define a~$q$-deformed Clifford algebra~$\Cl_q(\fsl_2)$ of~$\fsl_2$ which allows us to construct the $q$-deformed noncommutative Weil algebra~$\cW_q(\fsl_2)$ of~$\fsl_2$ as a braided tensor product of algebras~$U_q(\fsl_2)$ and~$\Cl_q(\fsl_2)$.
 In~$\cW_q(\fsl_2)$ we consider a cubic element~$D_q$ such that $D_q^2$ is central.
 This allows us to interpret $D_q$ as a~$q$-deformed cubic Dirac operator.
-For $D_q$ we define and compute the corresponding Dirac cohomology of finite-dimensional and Verma modules of~$U_q(\fsl_2)$.